kuzzleio/documentation/src/sdk-reference/js/6/getting-started/react/index.md

 )(App);
 ```

-You're thinking inevitably "Ok, it's cool but, I can't see the message on the interface?"...
+You're probably thinking  "Ok, it's cool but, I can't see the message on the interface?"...
 Don't worry.

 ## Load all messages